Odyno/OdynoDataBus/README.md

 Example of usage of "Odyno DataBus - Memory"
 --------------------------------------------
-This example start Karaf OSGi container and deploy the implementation of "Odyno Data Bus - Memory".
+This example shows how to start Karaf OSGi container and to deploy the implementation of "Odyno Data Bus - Memory".

 **Step A)** Download karaf